-Armed Forces Week typically is celebrated in the week leading up to Armed Forces Day (the third Saturday in May).
-For American service members, Armed Forces Week is an occasion to remember past and present service for all branches of the service; once upon a time there was a separate occasion for each branch of the military, later consolidated into a single remembrance.
+Armed Forces Week is celebrated in the week leading up to Armed Forces Day (the third Saturday in May).
+For American service members, Armed Forces Week is an occasion to remember past and present service for all branches of the service.
+Once upon a time there was a separate occasion for each branch of the military, later consolidated into a single remembrance.
 Armed Forces Week is not a uniquely American recognition of military service.
 Many countries celebrate an Armed Forces Day/Week including South Korea, Iran, China and many others as we’ll explore below.

 When Is Armed Forces Week?

 There are different times of observation depending on which country you’re in; for the United States, Armed Forces Day itself is the culmination of Armed Forces Week, which can begin as early as the second Saturday of May and ends the following Saturday with the observance of Armed Forces Day.